nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/guides/configuration.md

 ## project.json

-Project configurations can also be independent files, referenced by `angular.json`.
+In version 2 workspaces, project configurations can also be independent files, referenced by `angular.json`.
 For instance, an `angular.json` may contain projects configured as below.

 ```json
 {